-- 1. A semester load may vary from 14-20 credits.
+A semester load may vary from 14-20 credits.
 All theory courses carry 3 credits each, all laboratory courses carry 2 credits each and a few courses carry 1 credit.
 Thus, a student who has registered for a full semester load solely by theory and laboratory courses is expected to attend 5 theory courses and 1 laboratory course.
 For a well-merited case, the IAPC may permit a student to register for a maximum of 20 credits or a minimum of 11 credits.
-In case of registration of the dissertation, in a full semester, it will be equivalent to six theory courses. - 2.
-A part time student will register for a minimum of 8 credits in a semester.
+In case of registration of the dissertation, in a full semester, it will be equivalent to six theory courses.